fredwu/fredwu.me-v3/src/pages/manager-readme/index.md

 Let's start by talking about my leadership style, as it's the cornerstone of everything I will talk about in this README.

 I started working as a software engineer in 2006, and as a tech/team lead in 2011.
-Over the years I kept refining my leadership approach, but the foundation of it - largly due to my personality, hasn't changed.
+Over the years I kept refining my leadership approach, but the foundation of it - largely due to my personality, hasn't changed.

 I am a firm believer in __People__, __Product__, __Profit__, in that order.
 One of my top priorities is to ensure people __stay motivated__ and __stay challenged__.
 My goal is to work with you to find the right amount of stretch so you don't get bored and you don't get too stressed.